-As we move into 2017 I see many dancers stop taking group classes after they have been dancing for a while.
+As we move into the year I see many dancers stop taking group classes after they have been dancing for a while.
 They may be taking private lessons and think that they won’t benefit from group classes.
 Followers may feel like group classes don’t have much to offer them; patterns are usually the focus, so leaders tend to get more out of group classes.
 For their part, leaders may feel that they have enough patterns already and so don’t need to attend more group classes.

 However, group classes are still taught by pro instructors and provide you with a solid hour of practice time focused on a particular skill.
 In fact, the content of group classes often covers the exact same points that the instructor would make in a private lesson on that skill.
 So, if you are attentive, you can get the key ideas of a private lesson without paying nearly as much.
 This post will therefore give some suggestions for getting more out of group classes.
 This advice is targeted towards dancers who have already learned their standard WCS patterns, but it applies just as much to beginners.